WayScience/playbooks/code_strategy.md

 2. Use [pathlib](https://docs.python.org/3/library/pathlib.html) to represent file-system paths.

-3. Save intermediate files in tab-separated value (tsv) format when possible.
+3. Save intermediate files in parquet (`.parquet`) format when possible.

 In general, we follow these [10 simple rules for reproducible computational research](https://doi.org/10.1371/journal.pcbi.1003285).